 Press Enter to accept the default of "Yes".
 The Java agent will attempt to connect to the Keyfactor Command server using the credentials provided to confirm that the server name, agents URL, root trust, and provided credentials are valid.
-Enter "No" to skip this validation if you don't have connectivity to the Keyfactor

-Command server at the time of installation.
+Enter "No" to skip this validation if you don't have connectivity to the Keyfactor Command server at the time of installation.

-Tip: If the installer terminates after this question without an error, it can be an indication that the path to the root certificate you provided in the previous question was incorrect in some way (e.g. the path is not valid, the root certificate doesn't match the certificate on the Keyfactor Command server, etc.)
+Tip: If the installer terminates after this question without an error or with an error writing the trust.jks file, it can be an indication that the path to the root certificate you provided in the previous question was incorrect in some way (e.g. the path is not valid, the root certificate doesn't match the certificate on the Keyfactor Command server, etc.)